 This is why Ukrainians decorate their trees with pavuchky—little spiders made from paper and wire.
 Some also believe that this story is why we decorate our trees with tinsel.

 We all have our favorite traditional tree ornaments, and did you know that some vintage ornaments could be worth money?
-But if you’d like to follow the Ukrainian tradition, there are plenty of ornaments to choose from, such as a 24ct gold-plated one with crystal studs, an embossed glass version, or even a Swarovski crystal arachnid!
-Or you could make your own, along with these other easy-to-make Christmas ornaments.
+But if you’d like to follow the Ukrainian tradition, there are plenty of ornaments to choose from, such as a 24ct gold-plated one with crystal studs, or even a Swarovski crystal arachnid!
+Or you could make these easy-to-make Christmas ornaments.